footnotes, appendices and apparatus to the anatomy

-Of course the geography in Suleiman’s head was very different.
+The geography in Suleiman’s head will have been very different.
 He had his own troubling borders – for instance that with the Safavid Persians with whom he fought a series of long and inconclusive wars.
 Moreover there was a long history of Ottoman alliance with Christian Princes – such as the French, between 1542 and 1546.

 But the trope of the devilish encroaching Turk has a substantial pedigree.

 Milton, to take an anachronistic example, refers to Satan as the Great Sultan, and describes his return from Eden by freely mapping the geography of the East on to that of Hell: